marad/rail/README.md

 # Rail

-Rail is Clojure implementation of [https://fsharpforfunandprofit.com/rop/][Railway Oriented Programming].
+Rail is Clojure implementation of [Railway Oriented Programming](https://fsharpforfunandprofit.com/rop/).
 It helps you manage your error handling functional style.

 Now you can use our favourite `->>` function and not worry about error handling!